 The Friends of St. Mary’s Hospital are an official Charitable Body (Registered Charity Number 229151) with an elected Board of Trustees and a group of volunteers who work closely with the Island’s NHS.

-View successful bids to The Friends during 2012 – click here
+View Successful Bids, Friends during 2013 – click here

 To make a charitable donation online please click here